zdyxry/LeetCode/README.md

 - [x] 1079.
 Letter Tile Possibilities
 - [x] 1219 Path with Maximum Gold
 - [x] 1415 The k-th Lexicographical String of All Happy Strings of Length n
+- [x] 1593 Split a String Into the Max Number of Unique Substrings

 ## Dynamic Programming